Steelers' Stephon Tuitt: 'I'm not kneeling for the flag'

 Pittsburgh Steelers defensive end Stephon Tuitt said on Monday that he will not kneel during the national anthem this upcoming NFL season.

 “Also I’m not kneeling for the flag and screw anybody who have a problem with that,” Tuitt wrote on Twitter.
-“My grandmother was a immigrant from the Carribean and age worked her ass off to bring 20 people over the right way.
+“My grandmother was a immigrant from the Carribean and ... worked her ass off to bring 20 people over the right way.
 She had no money and educated herself to be a nurse.
 She living good now.”

 SPURS' GREGG POPOVICH: PEOPLE WHO DON'T UNDERSTAND BLM MOVEMENT 'JUST IGNORANT'